azoth-lang/azoth.language.reference/src/struct-initializers.md

 ## Default Initializers

-A struct without any initializers will have a default constructor generated for it.
+A struct without any initializers will have a default initializer generated for it.

 ## Field Initialization Shorthand